 Yes.
 Medical malpractice payers must submit reports of payments made for the benefit of deceased practitioners because fraudulent practitioners may seek to assume the identity of a deceased practitioner.
 One of the principal objectives of the NPDB is to restrict the ability of incompetent practitioners to move from state to state without disclosing their previous damaging or incompetent performance.

-Did you know the Customer Service Center (CSC) can only reset passwords for your organization's Data Bank administrator?
+Did you know the CSC can only reset passwords for your organization's Data Bank administrator?

 For the security of your account and NPDB data, our CSC team can only reset passwords for user accounts with an administrator role.
 However, all users can reset their password by using the Need Help? button on the Sign In page or by contacting their Data Bank administrator.
 We recommend that organizations have multiple users with administrator roles in case you can't reach one of the administrators.

 Are you an administrator wanting to reset a password but don't know how?
 Avoid having to call us by visiting our FAQs.